The Port Arthur tragedy – how our… | Alannah & Madeline Foundation Skip to main content

 "It makes me really proud that it's part of our history that we've taken a really horrific event and made a solid monument and a legacy to all the people that suffered that day.”

-As we continue to bring to life a vision that has its roots in our origin story, we pay our respects and gratitude to everyone involved in the founding and early years and celebrate their achievements as thousands of children and young people continue to benefit directly from their actions.
+As we continue to bring to life a vision that has its roots in these tragic events, we pay our respects and gratitude to everyone involved in the founding and early years and celebrate their achievements as thousands of children and young people continue to benefit directly from their actions.

 Today, we honour those who came together to build hope from tragedy through the work that we continue to do.

-Your ongoing support ensures that the work to keep children safe can continue into the future.
+Your ongoing support ensures that our work to keep children safe can continue into the future.

 You can get involved by donating, volunteering, buying raffle tickets and more to join us in the fight to uphold children’s right to be safe.